partyistic/partyistic/user_stories.md

 ### Title

-**Can share my serves**
+**Can share my service**

 ### User Story sentence

-As a user, I want to have the ability to share my servese in a stylish way.
+As a user, I want to have the ability to share my services to users.

 ### Feature Tasks

-- can choose the style of the product/services.
+- Users can fill a form in order to create a new service.

 ### Acceptance Tests

-- Ensure that there is more than one choice of style.
+- Ensure that the service is displayed after creation.